 Youthful looks are in the details

-Today’s plastic surgery consumers still want more youthful looks, but they’re looking for subtle, natural looking modifications.
-This has led to the surging popularity of procedures that have high impact despite a slightly less dramatically noticeable difference.
+Today’s plastic surgery consumers still want more youthful looks, but they’re looking for subtle, natural-looking modifications.
+This has led to the surging popularity of procedures that have a high impact despite a slightly less dramatically noticeable difference.

 Dr. Fred Fedok, President, American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS)